Uberspace/lab/source/guide_freshrss.rst

  ℹ️ Remember to re-apply the appropriate access rights, such as:  sudo chown -R :www-data . && sudo chmod -R g+r . && sudo chmod -R g+w ./data/
  [isabell@stardust FreshRSS-latest]$

-Make sure to replace the usernames, password, and base URL, so instead of ``<yourfreshrssusername>`` use the user name of your choice, etc.
+Make sure to replace the usernames, passwords, and base URL, so instead of ``<yourfreshrssusername>`` use the user name of your choice, etc.

 Cron job
 --------